Jargon/Glossary :

 A new and unused example of a product that is no longer being manufactured and usually outdated.
 Typically unsold stock from a dealer, distributor or manufacturer. -- Be aware that with the proliferation of on-line sales outlets, auction sites and small ad portals in the last few years that the usage of this term has become so commonplace as to mean mint or little used, which is obviously a misnomer if not dishonest.

-Norsorex See --> Polynorbornene Rubber
+Norsorex See --> Polynorbornene rubber

 Nostaklígja